sys-bio/libOmexMeta/README.md

 ### The superbuild
 libsemsim uses a "superbuild" system to fully automate the acquisition of dependencies.
 The main dependencies of libsemsim is are the Redland libraries: raptor2, rasqal and librdf.
-For convenience, the sources of these packages are distributed with libsemsim and are pulled into a single binary called `redland-combined.a` for linking.
+For convenience, the sources of these packages are distributed with libsemsim and are pulled into a single binary called `redland-combined-static.a` for linking.
 Furthermore, included in the superbuild are both `libsbml` and `libcombine`.
 These dependencies are deliberately not used and will soon become optional in the libsemsim build that is set to `OFF` by default.